tax_office_spain

 Pensions paid by the UK Government, would be to subject to general income tax, however under the terms of the double tax agreement between the UK and Spain, these pensions may only be taxed in the UK and are exempt from taxation in Spain.

 To name a few, UK Government pensions including Teachers, NHS, Fire Service, Police, Armed Forces, Civil Service, Local Government are all pensions that are exempt.
-Whilst the pension may not be taxable itself, it will be considered against the Spanish personal tax allowance, so if you have other income may use up lower tax rates, so the other income is taxed at higher rates.

 There are some exceptions to the UK Government pension Spanish tax exemption.
 If the pension administered and by a third party, e.g. some NHS pensions are a Capita scheme, then the pension is counted and taxed as general income in Spain